Graham Windham-Manhattanville Cornerstone Community Center

 - Purpose

-- To support the fitness center at the Manhattanville Cornerstone location.
+- The CCS grant was used to support the fitness center at the Manhattanville Cornerstone location.

 - Amount